Armour Yellow on Union Pacific

 The Armour Yellow color was also used by General Motors on their Chevrolet line of pickup trucks, from 1936-1952.
 For the 1939 models, the color was used as the body and box color, along with a blue color for the body stripe called "Export Blue," with the fenders and running boards being black.
 Another combination in 1940 was Armour Yellow matched with Omaha Orange, a color well known to Great Northern fans.
 (Stovebolt.com, "Paint Colors for 1939 Chevy" by Keith Salter and Whitney Haist)

 Many may agree that the Armour yellow name comes from a similar color, if not the same color, being used on Armour refrigerator cars.
 The concurrent use by GM of the apparently same color brings up the question about the true origins of Armour yellow.
 The color used by GM was known as DuPont Dulux Yellow Enamel.
-Maybe it was simply a standard DuPont color and UP took it and added their own Armour Yellow name to it.
+Maybe it was a standard DuPont color readily available to General Motors, and UP simply selected the color for its new M-10000 Streamliner and added their own Armour Yellow name to it.

-Research has found that Armour Yellow was DuPont Master Color Code 9356, deck 540, also known as DuPont No. 93-9356 Dulux Yellow Enamel.
+Research has found that Armour Yellow was known as DuPont No. 93-3421 Dulux Yellow Enamel.
 The same color was used by Akron, Canton & Youngstown on their four H20-44s from Fairbanks Morse after the road's officials saw the UP H20-44 in July 1947 at the Railway Equipment expo in Atlantic City.
-The same yellow was also used by Atlantic Coast Line, Detroit & Toledo Shore Line, Erie, Kansas City Southern, Louisiana & Arkansas, Meridian & Bigbee, and Phelps-Dodge Morenci Mine. (information by Bob Lucas, AC&Y Historical Society, March 17, 2001)
+The same yellow was also used by Atlantic Coast Line, Detroit & Toledo Shore Line, Erie, Kansas City Southern, Louisiana & Arkansas, Meridian & Bigbee, and Phelps-Dodge Morenci Mine.

 Other railroads that used Armour Yellow include Florida East Coast Railway, which used the color on their passenger locomotives into the 1960s. (information from Ken Olsen via email to Dick Harley on March 22, 2008)